tokenflows/tokenflows.github.io/src/pages/en/index.md

       cta: More on Design Methods
       url: '/methods/cardsandcanvases/'
     - title: Developing a Cardano Stakepool cadCAD Model
       excerpt: Unlock the power of Cardano for your community!
 Learn the art of token engineering with our latest guide and start building fair, impactful tokenomics today.
-Click to master the future of decentralized finance.
+Click to master the future of decentralised finance.
       cta: Let's go!
       url: '/models/stakepoolmodel/'
     - title: eUTXO and Token Engineering